ourcodingclub/ourcodingclub.github.io/_posts/2000-01-01-data-manip-intro.md

 </section>

 __Can you spot pros and cons of options 1 and 2 above?__

-- Option 1 is compact, but requires you to know exactly where the value to be corrected is.
+_Option 1_ is compact, but requires you to know exactly where the value to be corrected is.
 If you reimport your dataset at a later time with new values, it may not be in the same place.

-- Option 2 is longer and more difficult to read (it uses brackets to extracts the row corresponding to individual #373, and then the dollar sign to access just the column called X2008), but provides fine control, and the code will run even if the observation moves in your dataset.
+_Option 2_ is longer and more difficult to read (it uses brackets to extracts the row corresponding to individual #373, and then the dollar sign to access just the column called X2008), but provides fine control, and the code will run even if the observation moves in your dataset.

 Using the same techniques, you can specify variable classes, which will be highly useful when we get to designing <a href= "https://ourcodingclub.github.io/2017/02/28/modelling.html" target="_blank">statistical models</a> and need grouping variables like factors.

+<a name="factors"></a>

 <a id="Acode05" class="copy" name="copy_pre" href="#"> <i class="fa fa-clipboard"></i> Copy Contents </a><br>
 <section id= "code05" markdown="1">